Giulia Farnese: Second marriage and later life

 Giulia Farnese depicted in the painting, A Virgin with a Unicorn, by Domenichino, c.
 1604–05, Palazzo Farnese.

 Giulia returned to Rome in 1505 for the wedding of her daughter Laura to Niccolò Franciotti della Rovere, Lord of Gallese, who was the brother of Cardinal Galeotto Franciotti della Rovere and the son of Laura della Rovere, sister of the then-incumbent Pope Julius II.
 For Giulia, the time of love was not over.
 In the first years of her widowhood, after a series of lovers whose names have not been recorded, she married Giovanni Capece-Bozzuto, Baron of Afragola and Lord of Balsorano, Patrician of Naples, a member of the lower ranking Neapolitan nobility.
 In 1506, Giulia became the governor of Carbognano.
 Giulia took up residence in the citadel of the castle; years later, her name was inscribed on its gate.
 The chronicle of the castle states that Giulia was an able administrator who governed in a firm and energetic manner.
 Her second husband died there in 1517.
 Giulia stayed in Carbognano until 1522; she then returned to Rome.

 Death

 In early 1524, Giulia, apparently sensing that death was near, had her testament written on 14 March in her room, overlooking the church of San Girolamo, in the Arenula district of Rome.
 Giulia died there, in the house of her brother, Cardinal Alessandro.
 She was 50 years old.
 The cause of her death is unknown.
 Ten years later her brother ascended the papal throne as Pope Paul III.
-Laura and Niccolò had two children, a son Giulio (d.
-1550) and a daughter Lavinia (1521–1601), who inherited the possessions of the Orsini family.
+Laura and Niccolò had three children, a son Giulio (d.
+1550) and two daughters Lavinia (1521–1601), who inherited the possessions of the Orsini family, and Elena, who married Stefano Colonna, prince of Palestrina.